wizzomafizzo/MiSTer_BGM/README.md

 The `all` playlist will play all files from every folder in the `music` folder.

-### Per track looping

-Individual music files can be configured to loop a certain number of times.
-If you have a short piece of background music from a game that you'd like to run longer, you can set it so that when that track starts playing it will loop a certain number of times before continuing to the next track.

-You can do this be renaming the music file so it has `X##_` in front of the filename where `##` is the number of times it should loop with a leading zero.
-For example: `X05_My File.mp3` would loop it 5 times, while `X23_My File.mp3` would loop it 23 times.

 ### Boot sounds

 Marking a music file as a boot sound will make BGM play it once when MiSTer starts up.
 This is intended for very short sound clips, like what you'd hear when booting up *\<your favourite console\>*.

 Rename a music file with a `_` in front to make BGM play this file first on MiSTer startup (e.g. `_My File.mp3`).
 This can be done with multiple files to have it pick a random one each time.
 Boot sounds are picked from the active playlist and will be excluded from normal play.

+#### Global boot sounds

+Boot sounds can be added to play no matter which playlist is active.
+To do this, create a new folder called `boot` in your `music` folder and add your tracks here as normal.
+They will be included in the pool of possible tracks selected to play on boot, as well as any boot sounds marked in your active playlist.
+Files in this folder do not need to be prefixed with a `_` character.

+#### Core boot sounds

+Boot sounds can also be added which will play when a specific core is launched.
+Create a subfolder in the `boot` folder with its name matching the core.
+When the core is launched, BGM will select a track from this folder to play once as the core is starting.
+For example, to play a boot sound when the SNES core is launched, create a folder called `SNES` in the `music/boot` folder and copy your tracks into it.
+Core boot sounds do not need a `_` prefix and are independent of all other boot sounds.

+### Per track looping

+Individual music files can be configured to loop a certain number of times.
+If you have a short piece of background music from a game that you'd like to run longer, you can set it so that when that track starts playing it will loop a certain number of times before continuing to the next track.

+You can do this be renaming the music file so it has `X##_` in front of the filename where `##` is the number of times it should loop with a leading zero.
+For example: `X05_My File.mp3` would loop it 5 times, while `X23_My File.mp3` would loop it 23 times.